 Warm clothing and a helmet is provided.
 Please note: This tour is done by snowmobile (the fisherman drives the snowmobile with you in a sled behind the snowmobile), and not by divers or in a boat.

 Today you will visit and see the snow rooms at the Snowhotel.
-Explore this hand-built snow hotel and perhaps enjoy a drink at the icebar before heading to your Gamme pine cabin, a short walk away in the same resort.
+Explore this hand-built snow hotel and perhaps enjoy a drink at the icebar (extra cost) before heading to your Gamme pine cabin, a short walk away in the same resort.

 Your evening will then progress to a delicious 3 course dinner.
 The food served is charmingly traditional and locally sourced.
 Your guide will be available to help you prepare for the evening ahead, making sure you are as comfortable as possible.
 After dinner you will have the opportunity to walk around the snowhotel and say hello to our resident reindeers, and with any luck, catch a glimpse of the northern lights.